flowtsohg/mdx-m3-viewer/README.md

 And suppose we know that `model.mdx` uses the texture `texture.blp`.

 Let's see how a possible path solver will look (again, there are endless ways to write solvers, it totally depends on you).
-I'll make it assume it's getting urls, and automatically append "Resources/" to sources, just so I'll have to type less in load calls.
+I'll make it assume it's getting urls, and automatically prepend "Resources/" to sources.

 ```javascript
 function myPathSolver(path) {